 Of all the hybrids in our collection, this is by far the easiest to grow.
 It grows vigorously and produces lots of pitchers during the growing season.
 It is also the first to produce pitchers in spring and the last to drop its pitchers in winter.
 It grows very well as a houseplant and is suitable for first-time growers.

 Plants You Receive

 Your plant will be shipped potted in a 4-inch pot.
-All plants were propagated on-site from proven mother plants in our collection.
+All plants are established rooted cuttings and were propagated on-site from proven mother plants in our collection.

 The last photo is representative of the plants for sale.
 Pitchers may or may not be present at the time of shipping.

 Please watch the monthly video podcast

 for examples of how your plant may look at this time of the year and important growing tips for the season.